All Episodes

 It does.

-Is that a quid is that a quid pro quo?
+Is that a quid pro quo?

-Is that pay-to-play?
+Is that pay to play?

-Well, isn't that ille if I did that, isn't that illegal?
+If I did that, isn't that illegal?

 I would think so.

-I mean, look, you have uh not only that, you have Cheryl Mills, the chief of staff, who, based on the call log, the number one person that they got calls from and messages from was the Clinton Foundation.
+I mean, look, you have not only that, you have Cheryl Mills, the chief of staff, who, based on the call log, the number one person that they got calls from and messages from was the Clinton Foundation.

-All right, here's what I want here's what I want to understand.
+Here's what I want to understand.

-And then I watched Trey Gowdy get James Comey, the guy that we were told is a straight shooter to admit that Hillary Clinton lied to the American people repeatedly as it relates to this entire email server scandal.
+And then I watched Trey Gowdy get James Comey, the guy that we were told is a straight shooter, to admit that Hillary Clinton lied to the American people repeatedly as it relates to this entire email server scandal.

-Repeatedly she lied to us.
+Repeatedly, she lied to us.

 Then she relied on the name of Colin Powell to justify her actions when Colin Powell did nothing that is even remotely similar.

-And then you're telling me that the FBI director never even looked at the comments that she made under oath to see if they conflicted with with what the law is and whether or not she might have committed perjury.
+And then you're telling me that the FBI director never even looked at the comments that she made under oath to see if they conflicted with what the law is and whether or not she might have committed perjury.

 Is that true?